Restoration

 Email: william.gray@coloradosprings.gov

 Tax Credits: Property within either the Old North End or North Weber/Wahsatch National Register Historic districts may qualify for state tax credits for rehabilitation work performed.
-The information needed to apply for these credits are outlined at History Colorado: www.historycolorado.org/preservation-tax-credits
+The information needed to apply for these credits is outlined at History Colorado: www.historycolorado.org/preservation-tax-credits

 Contact Joseph Saldibar at History Colorado’s Office of Preservation and Archaeology,